 As a researcher, through poetic inquiry and praxis, I explore the centrality of aesthetics to navigating complex social issues.
 Blending my training as a theater artist and urban planner, the integration of arts and culture into the way our cities are shaped, preserved and resourced is an ongoing research focus.

 In every endeavor, I am working toward a future where 1) creativity is part of our social fabric; 2) our public spaces and physical infrastructure invite belonging; and 3) the criminal-punishment system is destabilized through an ethic of love and the rigor of transformative justice.
+I do this by inviting people into imaginative spaces that can make the seemingly impossible possible by creating room for people to connect across the lines that divide us.

 I am an Adjunct Instructor with the Center for Communicating Science and School of Performing Arts at Virginia Tech.
 Through a course called Introduction to Applied Collaborative Techniques (I-ACT), I introduce students of all majors to creative techniques of deep listening, interpersonal dialogue, devised performance, call-and-response, and oral history to embody the fundamentals of cross-sector and cross-cultural collaboration.